Bedrooms: 3 | Bathrooms: 3 | Sleeps: 8

 Rec room | Kitchenette

 The spacious rec room in Traveler’s Rest is a great place for groups to hang out.
 On one end, find a pool table and a flat screen TV mounted on the wall.
 You can play a few rounds, watch the ball game, or step out onto the deck via the glass door here.
 On the other end, a dining table for 4 that’s perfect for setting out snacks and drinks while you play and watch games here.
 The middle of the rec room boasts an awesome amenity – a kitchenette!
 With a mini fridge, a wet bar, and plenty of counter space, it’s fantastic for making drinks to enjoy during games.
 It features light wood cabinets and cool silver backsplash, along with a seating area across from it.
 There’s even a new arcade game and foosball table!
 You can kick back on the leather sofa with cup holders or curl up in the comfy chair and read a book.
 And with a coffeemaker here, you can brew a cup of coffee without having to head to the main kitchen.

 The 3 bedrooms in Traveler’s Rest will offer the rest you need after long days in Pigeon Forge.
-To start, each bedroom has its own TV, so each guest can enjoy late-night favorites before drifting off to sleep.
 Each bedroom is also its own master suite, meaning each bedroom has its own private bathroom.
 And for those who want to soak and relax before bed, two of the bedrooms have separate jetted tubs.
 Two bedrooms have king-size beds, and 1 bedroom has a queen-size bed, so each guest will get a cozy place to retreat.
 Dressers and nightstands with lamps will be more welcome conveniences, making you feel right at home in the bedrooms here.